cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 So why is this okay enough to make it into codebases like CPython's?
-Well, when the parent process continues its operation, additional stack data is simply going to end up in the unallocated portion of the stack.
+Well, when the parent process continues its operation, additional stack data is simply going to end up in what is -- from the parent's perspective, at least -- the unallocated portion of the stack.
 The paused parent's stack pointer register is still independent, even with `vfork`, so things just continue about their merry way.
 All in all, despite standards ire, the whole thing is relatively safe (if a little unpleasant).

 ## How can I survive SIGKILL, then?